dan-leo/masters/thesis/v8/twopager.md

 ## AT commands

+This section outlines the capabilities of the UEs.

 When it comes to base stations, the user does not have control over the inactivity timer.
 Release assistance can request the eNB/network to disconnect the modem from Radio Resource Control (RRC) connected mode.